credmark/credmark-model-framework-py/docs/source/credmark_dev.md

                         model-slug

 positional arguments:
-  model-slug            Slug for the model to run.
+  model-slug            Slug for the model to run or "console" for the interactive console.

 optional arguments:
   -h, --help            show this help message and exit